 Salford may not have any representative at this year’s Snooker World Championship, but stars of the sport’s past once played here on a weekly basis.

 The iconic John Virgo, still involved as a commentator, was born and bred in Salford, while former three-time world champion John Spencer and two-time champ Alex ‘Hurricane’ Higgins regularly played on these streets 50 years ago.

-Spencer, who died in 2006, was a regular visitor to Swinton Poolhall in his latter years, and current owner Dave Spencer, John’s uncle, remembers the days where all these players used to ply their trade regularly in Salford.
+Spencer, who died in 2006, was a regular visitor to Swinton Poolhall in his latter years, and current owner Dave Spencer, whose uncle was John, remembers the days where all these players used to ply their trade regularly in Salford.

 He said: “They (Virgo, Spencer, Higgins) all used to play here.
 Not at the poolhall as it had only just opened but at Potters in Lower Broughton, where the McDonalds now is.

 “They were real good days.
 For these top players, it was always for the money, even in Potters.
 It was a late night snooker den where all the players used to come for a late night Friday gamble.

 “I remember the players all used to gamble, John for example would only take the yellow, he would let the opponent take every other colour, it was his way of making money, because he would always win.”

 The Snooker World Championship’s was first held in 1927, but for the past 44 years has been held at the Crucible theatre in Sheffield, where Spencer was the first winner in 1977.

 This was after he had already won the championship twice, in 1969 and 1971, and his uncle still gets the excitement of the tournament every year.